ibi-group/otp-middleware/docs/trip-monitoring.md

 ## Important concepts

+### Recurring vs. One-Time Trips

+A recurring trip is a trip that is taken repeatedly, at least once a week.
+At least one of the `MonitoredTrip.monday`...`MonitoredTrip.sunday` fields is set to true for a trip to be recurring.
+If all of these fields are set to false, the trip is deemed one-time.

+One-time trips are only monitored on the day they occur until they end.
+After a recurring trip ends, the next date for that trip is computed, and monitoring for that trip resumes on that date.

 ### Target Date and Matching Itinerary

 When a user saves an itinerary for monitoring, that itinerary is saved in Mongo as a template without real-time updates